louisheath/javascript-course/notes.md

 `let` and `const` are block scoped, rather than function scoped.
 This includes `for` loops and `if else` statements.

-Also, despite being hoisted within theit block, they cannot be used until initiated.
+Also, despite being hoisted within their block, they cannot be used until initiated.
 Before then they are in a 'temporal dead zone'.

 `const` cannot be reassigned, however can be mutated via methods such as `pop()`.